Infinite Mixtures of Infinite Factor Analysers: The IMIFA Model Family

 \subsection{Infinite Mixtures of (Infinite) Factor Analysers}

-An alternative means of extending \textrm{MFA} and \textrm{MIFA} models to automate estimation of the number of mixture components is provided by considering infinite mixture models, leading to the infinite mixture of factor analysers (\textrm{IMFA}) model and the infinite mixture of infinite factor analysers (\textrm{IMIFA}) model, respectively.
-These are Bayesian nonparametric mixture models which employ a Dirichlet process or two-parameter Poisson-Dirichlet process (also known as a Pitman-Yor process \citep{pitman1997}) as a prior.
+Embedding \textsf{MFA} and \textsf{MIFA} in an infinite mixture setting leads, respectively, to the infinite mixture of finite factor analysers model (\textsf{IMFA}) and the flagship infinite mixture of infinite factor analysers model (\textsf{IMIFA}).
+These models employ a nonparametric Pitman-Yor process (PYP) prior which is easily incorporated into the MCMC sampling~scheme.